spiral/docs/http/routing.md

 }));
 ```

-See below, how to effectively use default route to quickly scaffold applications.
+See below how to use the default route to scaffold application paths quickly.

 ## Route Targets (Controllers and Actions)
-The most effective way to use router is to target routes to the controllers and their actions.
+The most effective way to use the router is to target routes to the controllers and their actions.
 To demonstrate all the
 capabilities, we will need multiple controllers in `App\Controller` namespace:

 ```php